Jackie Stewart Hammond (Producing Artistic Director)

-Joe Bousard (Vocal Director) Joe is proud to be a member of MTA's family as a composer, writer, Music Director and performer, Joe has found fulfillment in so many ways while working with these MTA young people; it is a gift and a privilege.
+Joe Bousard (Guest Instructor) Joe is proud to be a member of MTA's family as a composer, writer, Music Director and performer, Joe has found fulfillment in so many ways while working with these MTA young people; it is a gift and a privilege.
 They are quick learners, and they never drop

 the ball!
 His career has continued through the early Arizona years, the New York Years, the Japan years, and now the Arizona years again which includes Cabarets, shows, CD's, teaching and coaching vocalists.
 The constant discovery of talent is the best part of teaching and creating and there is no better discovery than MTA!
 Being a professional all his life has given Joe good health, good dreams, and many rainbows.
 His family gives him the Spirit and the love, and his work gives him the reward.
 Onward, upward, and continuation!